Monotonic Learning in the PAC Framework: A New Perspective: PAC learning is monotone

-Based on Definition~\ref{def:PL}, if a problem is PAC learnable, sample complexity can be used to establish a relationship for the generalization loss $\epsilon$ of an output $h$ from a learner $A$ with confidence $1-\delta$, and the minimum sample size $m$.
-We briefly introduce our idea as follows, by starting with the simple setting that assumes finite $\Hs$.
+According to Definition~\ref{def:APL}, if a problem is PAC learnable, the sample complexity provides a foundation for establishing a relationship between the generalization error $\epsilon$ of an output hypothesis $h$ from a learner $A$, the confidence level $1-\delta$, and the minimum sample size $m$.
+We introduce our approach as follows, assuming that a learning problem has a finite hypothesis class $\Hs$.

-\begin{Lemma} (Sample Complexity for finite $\Hs$~\cite{shalev2014understanding}) Let $\Hs$ be a finite hypothesis space, and any training sample is taken i.i.d. from the problem distribution, then the class $\Hs$ is PAC learnable using the Empirical Risk Minimization (ERM) rule with sample complexity for any $\epsilon, \delta \in (0,1)$
+\begin{Lemma} (Sample Complexity for finite $\Hs$~\cite{shalev2014understanding}) Let $\Hs$ be a finite hypothesis space, and every training sample is taken i.i.d. from the problem distribution, then the class $\Hs$ is agnostic PAC learnable using the Empirical Risk Minimization (ERM) rule with the sample complexity $m_\Hs$ such that for any $\epsilon, \delta \in (0,1)$